kasiazn/courses/Metagenomics/1511/tutorials/scg_part3_all.md

 title:  Part 3: Single cell genome assembly using SPAdes
 ---

-# Part 3: Single cell genome assembly
+# Part 3: Single cell genome assembly using SPAdes

 <p>
-In this part of the course, you will start doing assemblies of 'real' (but reduced) single cell genome datasets.
-We will compare two single cell specific assemblers, namely Spades and IDBA-UD, and one 'general-purpose' assembler called Ray (which were introduced by Kasia).
-The idea is that you will be able to compare the results of these different assemblers on two kinds of datasets (HiSeq and MiSeq), as well as different pre-treatments ('trimming').
-You will also have a chance to explore how to decide which assembly is the best ('assembly metrics'), as there is no simple asnwer to this question.
+In this part of the course, you will start doing assemblies of 'real' (but reduced) single cell genome datasets using the assembler SPAdes (which was introduced by Kasia).
-Out of the total 12 assemblies we like you to compare, we suggest one person does only 3 on one of the datasets and pre-treatments.
-This way you can focus and skip handling too many folders and files.
-Assembly is also relatively time-consuming (although we have prepared reduced datasets for the tutorial to keep the times reasonable).
-So if you work as a group of 4 you can collect the results in one summary table we will look at.
-You will find a list of these tables below.
+The idea is that you will be exploring how different settings of SPAdes and different pre-treatments ('trimming') of your datasets will affect your assembly quality ('assembly metrics').
+Below you will find a table in which different settings are indicated for running SPAdes (different 'flags' and datasets).
+Given that assembly is relatively time-consuming (even with the reduced datasets used here during the tutorial), we suggest that you distribute the different assemblies amongst different groups to save time.
+There are a total of 12 SPAdes assemblies to run in this exercise and it would be good to form a group of 4 people and each can take care of 3 assemblies.
 </p>

 <!---